-CCL-Carnival Cruise Line announced that Costa Cruises' ship Costa Luminosa will join the fleet of Carnival in September 2022 and will start guest operations as Carnival Luminosa in November from Brisbane (Queensland Australia).
+CCL-Carnival Cruise Line announced that Costa's ship Luminosa will join the fleet of Carnival in September 2022 and will start guest operations as Carnival Luminosa in November from Brisbane (Queensland Australia).

 Both Costa and CCL are fully-owned subsidiaries of Carnival Corporation.

 The acquisition of Luminosa is an update to the previously announced plans for Costa to take Costa Magica, which will now remain in the Costa fleet.

 After the delivery, Carnival Luminosa is due to operate seasonally from October 2022 through April 2023 from Brisbane, then reposition to Seattle (Washington USA), where she will sail Alaska itineraries from May 2023 through September 2023, prior to returning to Brisbane.

 The 2009-built Luminosa is a sistership to the 4 other Spirit-class vessels that already sail for Carnival.
 She accommodates up to 2826 passengers and 1050 crew at volume 92720 GT-tons.